 7. Post-interview Follow-up

-Don’t leave candidates hanging, especially if you have a great candidate that just finished their interview.
+Don’t leave candidates hanging, especially if you have a great one that just finished their interview.
 Follow-up within one day of speaking to them—the best candidates are probably already off on another interview, and by sending a follow-up, you keep your company at the front of their minds.

 - Detail what impressed you about the candidate or their skills